Did you know...

 Testing for Lead Poisoning

 Call your child’s doctor to discuss when your child should have their next blood lead level checked.
-Children should have a simple blood test at 1 and 2 years old.
-This can be as simple as a quick finger-prick in your doctor's office.
+The blood test for lead exposure can be as simple as a quick finger-prick in your child’s doctor’s office.
 Most children in the US between 1 through 5 years of age have blood lead levels below 3.5μg/dL (micrograms of lead per deciliter of blood).
 If the level of lead in your child's blood is too high (above 3.5μg/dL), your local health department office will contact you or visit your home to help you find the source of the lead and help you fix the problem.

 Did you know?
 CCHP uses the Wisconsin Blood Lead Registry to check your child’s blood lead testing history.
 This online tool allows us to get weekly updates on the blood lead tests performed for our members at all locations across Wisconsin, including: